 What happens if you buy a cloned car?

-Buy a cloned car, even if it’s in good faith, and you could have it taken away from you and returned to its legitimate owner.
+Buy a cloned car, even if it’s in good faith, and the police can legitimately take it away from you and return it to its ‘true’ owner.
 This might be its former keeper or perhaps an insurer if they’ve paid out on it.
-This will leave you with nothing, apart from a hole in your finances from the money you’ve paid the dishonest seller.
+This will leave you with nothing, apart from a hole in your finances from the money you’ve paid the dishonest seller, and memories of what a nice car it was.

 It’s unlikely the crooks will have gone to the trouble of changing the car’s VIN (Vehicle Identification Number) plates.
-Therefore there will be a discrepancy in its physical identification and those on the V5C document.
+Therefore there will be a discrepancy in its physical identification (number plates aside, these are easy to change) and those on the V5C document.

 If you’re buying a used car, it’s always worthwhile having a history check done.
 This will make sure that the car’s identity has never been logged as stolen and that all its identification features such as VIN plates, V5C and registration plates match up.